presire/PinePhone_for_Qt_CrossCompile/README.md

 # PinePhone(Mobian OS)_for_Qt_CrossCompile

 # Preface
-**This article is Qt 5.15.2 Cross-Compile and Remote Debug.**
+**This article is Qt 5.15.2 Cross-Compile and Remote Debug for PinePhone.**
 <br>
-Here, my Linux PC is SUSE, my PinePhone is Mobian(Phosh).
+Here, my Linux PC is SUSE Enterprise 15 and openSUSE 15, my PinePhone is Mobian(Phosh).
 When building Qt, please adapt to each user's environment.
 <br>
 If you are using Mobian OS, I think that it is similar to the Cross-Compilation procedure for Raspberry Pi.